 Hunger is America’s “silent crisis.”
-Forty-nine million Americans are food insecure and may not know where their next meal is coming from.
-This Saturday, May 10, you and I have the opportunity to help the food insecure in our own back yard by simply taking some food out of our home pantries and donating it to local food pantries.
+About 49 million Americans are food insecure and may not know where their next meal is coming from.
+On May 14, you and I have the opportunity to help the food insecure in our own backyards by simply taking some food out of our home pantries and donating it to local food pantries.
 We don’t even have to leave our homes to do it.
-Our mail carriers will take our donations when they deliver the mail.
+During the United States Postal Service's annual Stamp Out Hunger drive, our mail carriers will take our donations when they deliver the mail.

 - Do not donate food past its expiration date.
 By now, you know my stance of expiration dates – they’re arbitrary and can often be ignored on non-perishables.
 However, the local food bank that my boys and I have volunteered at in the past have had us throw out any food past its expiration date.
 I don’t know if all food banks do this, but keep those foods past the dates stamped on them for your own use to make sure it doesn’t go to waste.